 Amnesty International campaigns director Tim Hancock said: People in China can't speak out about human rights without fear of reprisals - people

 Lib Dem leader Nick Clegg said the move would be effectively "kowtowing" to China's authoritarian regime: We have to be very clear with the Chinese - they now play a significant role in the world economy and

+international affairs.
 That brings certain domestic responsibilities with it and I think for us to sort of gag ourselves is a real abdication of our moral responsibility.

 accept that the interpretation of one part of the draft BOA's Team-Members Agreement appears to have gone beyond the provision of the Olympic Charter.
 This is not our intention nor is it our desire to restrict athletes' freedom of speech and the final

 British Olympic chiefs are to force athletes to sign a contract promising not to speak out about China's appalling human rights record – or face being banned from travelling to Beijing.

 the England football team to give a Nazi salute in Berlin in 1938 – immediately provoked a storm of protest.

 The controversial clause has been inserted into athletes' contracts for the first time and forbids them from making any political comment

 It is contained in a 32-page document that will be presented to all those who reach the qualifying standard and are chosen for the team.

 effectively gagged from commenting on China's politics, human rights abuses or illegal occupation of Tibet.

 Prince Charles has already let it be known that he will not be going to China, even if he is invited by Games organisers.
 His views on the

 Communist dictatorship are well known, after this newspaper revealed how he described China's leaders as “appalling old waxworks” in a journal written after he attended the handover of Hong Kong.
 The Prince is also a long-time supporter of the Dalai

 Yesterday the British Olympic Association (BOA) confirmed to The Mail on Sunday that any athlete who refuses to sign the agreements will not be allowed to travel to Beijing.
 Should a competitor agree to the clause but

 then speak their mind about China, they will be put on the next plane home.

 The clause, in section 4 of the contract, simply states: [Athletes] are not to comment on any politically sensitive issues.
 It then refers competitors to Section

 51 of the International Olympic Committee charter, which provides for no kind of demonstration, or political, religious or racial propaganda in the Olympic sites, venues or other areas.

 – including the United States, Canada, Finland, and Australia – have pledged that their athletes would be free to speak about any issue concerning China.

 To date, only New Zealand and Belgium have banned their athletes from giving political

 Sir Christopher Meyer, the chairman of the press watchdog, today said that the system of media regulation was "pretty weird" and needed to be sorted out with a new communications act.

 communications committee, said the system of separate media regulators including Ofcom, the Press Complaints Commission he chairs, the BBC Trust and the Advertising Standards Authority was a "typical British fudge" and needed rationalisation.

 I don't think that architecture can last, it is going to need some kind of rationalisation , he said.
 I think some of the deficiencies that you can see in the legislative/statutory approach is shown by the fact that there is going to be